 Almost a decade ago, Leon McCarron embarked on a trek of more than 3,000 miles across China, from Mongolia to Hong Kong.

 Last year, he returned to walk in the same country but in a very different way; slowly, and with a clear purpose to design and implement a long-distance hiking trail which it’s hoped will help transform struggling areas in hidden China.

 Working with a team of international experts and local innovators, Mr McCarron was based in Hunan province, exploring the philosophy and potential of trails in the area.

-He will speak about his experiences at the Royal Scottish Geographical Society Inspiring People talks programme in Inverness next month, sharing stories from the Xuefeng Mountain Trail which he recently helped launch.
+He will speak about his experiences at the Royal Scottish Geographical Society Inspiring People talks programme in Inverness on February 10, when he will share stories from the Xuefeng Mountain Trail which he recently helped launch.

 In the course of the event, he will describe how old pathways have been repurposed to breathe life into ailing communities, and how these routes will celebrate local pride and ownership of cultural heritage.